dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 ### `*.parameter.TrackedEntityRequestParams.program`

+Get tracked entity with tracked entity attribute and enrollment data from the specified program.
+The ownership to the given `program` will be used to determine access to the tracked entities.

 ### `*.parameter.TrackedEntityRequestParams.programStatus`

+Get a tracked entity that has at least one enrollment with the status specified.

+Valid options are:
+- `ACTIVE`
+- `COMPLETED`
+- `CANCELLED`

 ### `*.parameter.TrackedEntityRequestParams.followUp`

+Gets a tracked entities that has at least one enrollment that is marked with follow up.

 ### `*.parameter.TrackedEntityRequestParams.updatedAfter`

+Gets tracked entities that is updated after the given time.
+The update can be on the tracked entity or on one of the tracked entity attributes, enrollments or events for that tracked entity.

 ### `*.parameter.TrackedEntityRequestParams.updatedBefore`

+Gets tracked entities that is updated before the given time.
+The update can be on the tracked entity or on one of the tracked entity attributes, enrollments or events for that tracked entity.

 ### `*.parameter.TrackedEntityRequestParams.updatedWithin`

 ### `*.parameter.TrackedEntityRequestParams.enrollmentEnrolledAfter`

+Gets tracked entities that has at least one enrollment with an enrollment date after the date specified in `enrollmentEnrolledAfter`.

 ### `*.parameter.TrackedEntityRequestParams.enrollmentEnrolledBefore`

+Gets tracked entities that has at least one enrollment with an enrollment date before the date specified in `enrollmentEnrolledBefore`.

 ### `*.parameter.TrackedEntityRequestParams.enrollmentOccurredAfter`

+Gets tracked entities that has at least one enrollment with an occurred date after the date specified in `enrollmentOccurredAfter`.

 ### `*.parameter.TrackedEntityRequestParams.enrollmentOccurredBefore`

+Gets tracked entities that has at least one enrollment with an occurred date before the date specified in `enrollmentOccurredBefore`.

 ### `*.parameter.TrackedEntityRequestParams.trackedEntityType`

+Gets tracked entities with the given tracked entity type.
+Required if no `program` is specified.

 ### `*.parameter.TrackedEntityRequestParams.trackedEntities`